The last thing any website owner wants is for their website to go down and lose important data in the process.

 Option 1: Host Backups

-Depending on your web hosting company, there may be a simple way to create a data backup, either via a web tool installed in your WordPress admin, or directly within your hosting account dashboard.
+Depending on your web hosting company, there are some simple ways to create a data backup.
+For example, you can use a web tool installed in your WordPress dashboard or create a backup directly within your hosting account dashboard.

 Option 2: Direct File Transfer + Manual Database Backup

-Because this is a hidden file, the zip command will ignore it unless you specify it like this.
+Because this is a hidden file, the ZIP command will ignore it unless you specify it like that.
 If you have any special caching or rewrite rules in your .htaccess file, you will need these to restore your site 100%.

-Access your website’s control panel or web hosting admin.
-From here, you should be able to access your site’s MySQL database via phpMyAdmin.Click the “Export” tab.
-We recommend the following settings:
+Go to your website’s control panel (cPanel) or web hosting admin.
+From there, you should be able to access your site’s MySQL database via phpMyAdmin.

 Database Backup From the Command Line